puppybits/Offline.js/README.md

 * In order to update the main html after the inital load, delete the app cache browser storage.
 In chrome use: `chrome://appcache-internals`.

+## Workbench

+* Working sample is in the workbench.
+* Navigate to the root and run `python -m SimpleHTTPServer && open http://localhost:8000/workbench/offline.html`.
+* Make sure the server is sending the manifest file with the `text/cache-manifest` type.
+* The first load will run offline.prime() to store the assets in local storage.
+* Turn off the python server AND disconnect from any wired/wireless internet (for navigator.onLine to report false).
+* Reload the page and the assets will be using the local storage cache.

 ## License

 MIT

+`* caveat: The app cache is still needed for the main index.html but Offline will handle the rest`